spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 Cluster profiles allows to create infrastructural stacks that can be customized in terms of number of layers, type of components, and version and offer a reproducible way to create clusters.

 Start by log in to Palette and open the **Profiles** tab on the left panel.
 You can see the list of available default profiles.
-For now, we create our own profile, so click to **Add Cluster Profile** at the top right side.
+For now, we create our own profile, so click on **Add Cluster Profile** at the top right side.

-Follow the procedure to create a new profile.
+Follow the procedure to create a new profile that is composed of the following steps.

 In **Basic Information**, insert the name of the profile such as *azure-profile*, a brief  description of the profile, the type as *Full*, and tags as *azure*.
 You can leave version empty since the version defaults to 1.0.0.

 **Cloud Type** allows you to choose the infrastructure provider this profile is associated to.
 Select *Azure*.

 **Profile Layers** is the main configuration steps when you create a profile, and you need to specify the packs that compose the profile.
-There are 4 required infrastructure packs and several optional add-on packs you can choose.
+There are four required infrastructure packs and several optional add-on packs you can choose.
 Every pack requires the *Pack Type*, *Registry*, *Pack Name*, *Chart version*, *Manifests* options that compose the *Pack Values* string.

 The infrastructure packs and their *Pack Values* configuration used in this tutorial are the following: